cuongh1799/Ruan-Mei-Bot/README.md

 # Ruan Mei Bot by Cuong

+### DISCLAIMER: THE IMPLEMENTATION OF LAVAPLAYER IS HEAVILY BASED ON THEIR EXAMPLE ON THEIR GITHUB PAGE

 ## APIs
 Ruan Mei utilize the JDA API for interacting with discord, as well as using LavaPlayer to play music For GUI, Ruan Mei use JavaFx and SceneBuilder